 The chemical shifts caused by substituents are also important.
 We have to guess where the peaks appear in low or high magnetic fields.

-If we can predict the shape of the peaks and the location of the chemical shifts, we can attribute them to each peaks.
+If we can predict the shape of the peaks and the location of the chemical shifts, we can attribute them to each peak.
 This also makes it possible to determine the structure of the compound.
 The NMR of the benzene ring is a bit unique, so it is important to understand its characteristics.